-A Certificate of Achievement can be obtained upon completion of the 28 1/2unit major.
+A Certificate of Achievement can be obtained upon completion of the 28 1/2-unit major.
 The Associate in Science Degree can be obtained upon completion of 60 units, including the major, the general education requirements, and electives.

-U nits
+T. Carlotte and the car Units

 WATER 100-Intro. to WW Treatment 4

 WATER 102-Sanitary Chemistry I 4

-WATER 104-Intro. to Water Supply & Treatment 3
+WATER 104-Intro. to Water Supply & Treatment t 3

 WATER 105-Wastewater Treatment 3

 WATER 106-Instrumentation & Controls 3

 WATER 107-Math of WW Treatment 4

 BIOSC 14-Principles of Microbiology 4

 CHEM 160-Introductory Chemistry 3.5

-28.5
+, , 28.5